breuerfelix/breuerfelix.github.io/_posts/20-03-17-donate-cpu.md

 docker stop folding && docker rm folding
 ```

-If you have an account you can also add the `--passkey=<insert_key>` parameter and change the user.
+If you have an account, you can also add the `--passkey=<insert_key>` parameter and change the user.
-There is a neat web ui at `http://localhost:7396` to see what you are currently doing.
+There is a neat web UI at `http://localhost:7396` to see what you are currently doing.
-Available `--power` settings are `light`, `medium` and `full`.
+Available `--power` settings are `light`, `medium`, and `full`.
-`--user=Anonymous` and `--team=0` basically means: help anybody who needs help and do not add credits to an account.
+`--user=Anonymous` and `--team=0` basically mean: help anybody who needs help and do not add credits to an account.

-If you got a dedicated graphics card it is also possible to donate this power!
+If you have a dedicated graphics card, it is also possible to donate this power!
 It is way more effective than the CPU.
 You need Docker 19.03+ and `nvidia-docker-toolkit` installed on your host system.
 Just add the parameter `--gpu all` to your container.
 Simple as that!

 ### Windows / Mac

-I highly recommend to only run this program on a desktop computer or when connected to a power source because it will drain your battery since it is using all the available CPU power on your system.
+I highly recommend only running this program on a desktop computer or when connected to a power source because it will drain your battery since it is using all the available CPU power on your system.
-You can, of course, also use docker here, but why not have a nice gui?
+You can, of course, also use Docker here, but why not have a nice GUI?

 Since this is well documented already, I won't go into detail here.